PayPal: 150,000 PayPal cards frozen

+Predatory business practices

+On December 21, 2024, YouTuber MegaLag uploaded a video revealing how the popular online shopping web browser extension Honey was indiscriminately stealing money from online creators who use affiliate links, including from YouTubers who Honey was paying to sponsor the extension in their videos.

+Usually, when a person clicks on an affiliate link to a product—such as one provided in the description of a YouTube video sponsoring the product, or one embedded in a product review article—a revenue cookie is generated for the affiliate link, so that if someone buys a product because they saw a promotion of that product, the promotor will be credited for the sale and be paid a percentage.
+If the buyer clicks on multiple affiliate links for a product before buying it, usually the last clicked link is the one credited for the sale.

+However, if a buyer had the Honey extension installed in their browser, then upon reaching a merchant's checkout page, the extension would ask if the buyer wanted Honey to check for coupons.
+If the buyer clicked yes, Honey would delete the cookie for the last clicked afffiliate link and replace it with Honey's own affiliate cookie, regardless of whether or not the buyer used any of the coupons Honey found, and even if Honey didn't offer any coupons at all.
+By doing this, Honey would take all the affiliate credit and money for the sale, leaving the creator who actually promoted the product (who owned the supplanted affiliate link) with nothing.

+Honey has also been exposed for intentionally hiding better deals that users would recommend online and instead pulling out worse discounts from the cashback program, which the company has full control over.

 Criticism and controversies

 In 2003, PayPal voluntarily ceased serving as a payment intermediary between gambling websites and their online customers.
 At the time of this cessation, it was the largest payment processor for online gambling transactions.
-In 2010, PayPal resumed accepting such transactions, but only in those countries where online gambling is legal, and only for sites which are properly licensed to operate in said jurisdictions.
+In 2010, PayPal resumed accepting such transactions, but only in those countries where online gambling is legal, and only for sites which are properly licensed to operate in those jurisdictions.

-Since at least 2005, PayPal has maintained an Acceptable Use policy which disallows "transactions involving ... items that are considered obscene ... [or] certain sexually oriented materials or services."
-Their enforcement of this policy has been a constant source of controversy between PayPal and people within or related to the sex industry.
+Since at least 2005, PayPal has maintained an Acceptable Use policy which disallows "transactions involving... items that are considered obscene... [or] certain sexually oriented materials or services."
+Their enforcement of the policy has been a constant source of controversy between PayPal and people within or related to the sex industry.
 In 2014, PayPal notified subscription service provider Patreon that it was moving to cease integration with Patreon as a platform as the result of Patreon permitting "adult content" on their platform.
-Patreon subsequently removed access to PayPal services for creators who produced sexual content.
+Patreon then removed access to PayPal services for creators who produced sexual content.